 Deferred income tax is provided in full, using the liability method, on temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the financial statements.
 Deferred income tax is not accounted for if it arises from initial recognition of an asset or liability in a transaction other than a business combination that at the time of the transaction affects neither accounting profit nor taxable profit (tax loss).
-Deferred income tax is determined using tax rates (and laws) that have been enacted or substantially enacted by the end of the are porting period and are expected to apply when the related deferred income tax asset is realized or the deferred income tax liability is settled.
+Deferred income tax is determined using tax rates (and laws) that have been enacted or substantially enacted by the end of the reporting period and are expected to apply when the related deferred income tax asset is realized or the deferred income tax liability is settled.

-Deferred tax assets are recognized for all deductible temporary differences and for unused tax losses of the probable that future taxable amounts will be available to utilize those temporary differences and losses.
+Deferred tax assets are recognized for all deductible temporary differences and for unused tax losses only if it is probable that future taxable amounts will be available to utilize those temporary differences and losses only if it is chennal 14